 The centre was managed by a suitably qualified and experienced person.
-The person in charge held a degree in applied social studies and was in the final stages of completing a masters in social care leadership and management.
-She had a good knowledge of the assessed needs and support requirements for each of the residents and of the regulatory requirements.
+The person in charge was on planned leave on the day of this inspection.
+The inspection was facilitated by the clinical nurse manager (CNM1).
+The person in charge was spoken with on the phone on the day of inspection.
+The person in charge was a registered nurse in intellectual disabilities and held a degree in intellectual disability nursing studies.
+She had more than six years management experience and presented with a good knowledge of the support requirements for each of the residents and of the regulatory requirements.
 She was in a full time position and was not responsible for any other designated centre.
 There were regular staff meetings and all restrictive practices were discussed at these meetings.